GazzaBombata/recipesapp/README.md

 Challenges and Learnings
 Focused on overcoming challenges related to asynchronous data fetching, state management, and responsive design.

-Setup and Installation
-Instructions on how to set up the project locally.

-Usage
-Guidelines on how to use the application effectively.

-Contribution
-Details on how to contribute to the project.

-License
-License under which the project is released.

-GitHub Repository Link

 This README provides a comprehensive overview of the project, its functionalities, and its technical aspects.
 Feel free to tailor it to your specific project details.